 - early risk screening through a secure online platform;

 - early identification and management of safety concerns; and

 - assessment and triage of cases by a specialised team, who will provide resources and safe and suitable case management.

-All cases identified as high-risk will be referred to a dedicated list, known as the Evatt List, which will focus on early information gathering and intervention through a judge-led support team.
+All high-risk cases will pass to the Evatt List, which focuses on early information gathering and intervention through a judge-led support team.